Charon2050/AI_Auto_Run/README.md

 ## Open-Source License

-This code is Unlinced, but part of this code is adapted from [pollinations.ai](https://pollinations.ai), licensed under the MIT License.
+This project is Unlicensed, but uses the public API provided by [pollinations.ai](https://pollinations.ai), which is licensed under the MIT License.